m-dadej/MarSwitching.jl/docs/src/man/examples/example.md

+Herein example is as in the paper describing the package - [link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4638279)

 # Regime switching Phillips curve

 One of the most popular macroeconomic relationships is the trade-off between inflation and unemployment.
 The so-called Phillips curve is discussed in both introductory macroeconomics courses and at the meetings of the most influential central banks.
 The curve introduced a stylized fact that the inflation falls during recessions and rises during booms.